fan409/MBFL-FLIM/README.md

 This repository contains the implementation and experimental results for Mutation-Based Fault Localization (MBFL), with a focus on analyzing Fault Localization Interference Mutants (FLIMs).

 FLIMs are a class of mutants that may negatively affect fault localization effectiveness.
-This project includes scripts for FLIM identification, fault localization evaluation, and visualization under different mutation strategies (e.g., Major and μBERT).
+This project includes scripts for FLIM identification, fault localization evaluation under different mutation strategies (e.g., Major and μBERT).

 ---